mecid/mecid.github.io/_posts/2019-12-04-must-have-swiftui-extensions.md

 >AnyView allows changing the type of view used in a given view hierarchy.
 Whenever the type of view used with AnyView changes, SwiftUI destroys old hierarchy and creates a new hierarchy the new type.

+To learn more about diffing process in SwiftUI take a look at my ["You have to change mindset to use SwiftUI"](/2019/11/19/you-have-to-change-mindset-to-use-swiftui/) post.
 That's why it is better to avoid usage of *AnyView* and replace it with *Group* whenever it is possible.
 Let's see how we can replace *AnyView* with the *Group* component in the previous example.

 ```swift